jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

 The arguments to [`@register`](@ref) are:

  1. The model in which the function is registered.
- 2. A Julia symbol object which serves as the name of the user-defined function in JuMP expressions.
+ 2. A Julia symbol object which serves as the name of the user-defined operator in JuMP expressions.
 This name must not be the same as that of the function.
  3. The number of scalar input arguments that the function takes.
  4. A Julia method which computes the function.

 !!! warning
-    User-defined functions cannot be re-registered or deleted.
+    User-defined opterators cannot be re-registered or deleted.

 You can obtain a reference to the operator using the `model[:key]` syntax: